MaximeMRF/v7-docs/content/start/introduction.md

 It is suitable for teams that value:

-- **Ownership of backend logic** — Build authentication, file uploads, caching, rate limiting, and more without delegating core features to external services.
+- **Ownership of backend logic** — Build critical features in-house rather than depending on external services for authentication, payments, or file handling.

 - **Cohesive developer experience** — Every AdonisJS application follows the same conventions and directory structure, making it easy to onboard new developers and share knowledge across teams.

-- **Type safety across the stack** — Built fully in TypeScript with ESM, AdonisJS offers compile-time confidence without runtime overhead.

-- **Feature-rich foundations** — Includes essential backend tools such as routing, validation, ORM, mailer, and job queues, all maintained under a unified ecosystem.
+- **Unified ecosystem** — Core features are maintained together under consistent quality standards, eliminating dependency fragmentation.

 - **Extensibility and freedom** — Core features are built from low-level packages that you can use directly to create custom flows, integrations, or abstractions.